coinam-hd/coinam-client-api-docs/endpoints/auth/crypto/wallet/ADDRESSES.md

 # Addresses

 * Get list of all addresses (paginated)
-* Get primary wallet address
+* Get most recent wallet address
 * Create a new address

 ## Create a new address